bbfrederick/rapidtide/INSTALL.rst

     docker pull fredericklab/rapidtide:latest-release

-This will download the docker container from dockerhub.
+This will download the Docker container from dockerhub.
 It's around a 3GB download, so it may take some time, but it caches the file locally, so you won't have to do this again unless the container updates.
 To use a particular version, replace "latest-release" with the version of the container you want.